sirfonzie/INF2004_LAB3/README.md

 ## **EXERCISE**

 To develop a simple stopwatch that measures time intervals between button presses.
 On pressing the **START** pseudo-button (GP15), the stopwatch will begin, and the elapsed time will be displayed every second on the Serial Monitor (or equivalent).
 Releasing the **START** pseudo-button will stop the timer and reset the elapsed time to zero.
 The **START** pseudo-button must incorporate a debouncing algorithm.
+Please note that GPIO and Timer interrupts must be incorporated into this solution.